 It’s so easy to want something that you can see in the future (whether it is distant or near).
-But we (and by we, I mean I) have to breathe in this time—these moments.
+But we (and by we, I mean I) have to be where we are—in these moments.
 We have to take each moment we’re given and not wish it away for something yet to come.
 God puts us places for a reason.
 We go through seasons, and they’re not all “fun,” but that’s not always the purpose of them.
 In fact, many of them are not “fun.”

 I wish I could put into words how much I love this season and how realizing this has made me long for things to stay the same.
 But you know something, when things don’t change we don’t change, and if we don’t change, that means we aren’t growing, and it’s very likely that that means we are not walking with the Lord.

 So even though we are to build for the future, and eternity, we need to cherish and grow and breathe in the now.
-Because if we don’t, we will miss moments, relationships, chances, etc, and even more importantly, we will miss the journey God has us on and the testimony He is glorified through.
+Because if we don’t, we will miss moments, relationships, opportunities for faithfulness, etc, and even more importantly, we will miss the journey God has us on and the testimony He is glorified through.

 And even though things can’t stay this way, God keeps showing me that there will be light and hope in every season through Him.

 Babies grow so fast, visits with friends are brief; time is so fleeting.
-But God is so cool, because He reminds you that no matter the season, good or bad—one you want to last forever or not—there is more to come that can only be brought to fruition in the continued forward movement of each day and each moment—through living life—walking the path He has laid before you—and breathing in your now.
+But God is so cool, because He reminds you that no matter the season, good or bad—one you want to last forever or not—there is more to come that can only be brought to fruition in the continued forward movement of each day and each moment—through living life—walking the path He has laid before you—and being faithful in the now.